|HEAD FOOTBALL COACH

 - Salary: $1,100,000 (3 year contract)

-- Travis Williams is in his second year coaching Auburn’s linebackers
+- Travis Williams is in his third year coaching Auburn’s linebackers

 - Williams signed with Auburn in 2001, redshirted his first season, and played the next four, winning All-SEC honors during the Tigers’ unbeaten 2004 season and winning all-conference honors again in 2005.
 He led Auburn in tackles in 2004, was second in 2005 and third in 2003.
 He won the Pat Dye Leadership Award for defense in 2004 and 2005.